ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Check if any two extensions have the same extension type across public and private extension fields.
 If so, the Aggregator MUST mark the input share as invalid with error `invalid_message`.

+1. Check that the public and private extension vectors are each encoded in strictly increasing order.
+If any `extension_type` value is equal to or less than that of the extension that precedes it, the Aggregator MUST mark the input share as invalid with error `invalid_message`.

 1. If an Aggregator cannot determine if an input share is valid--for example, the report timestamp may be so far in the past that the state required to